Scotland April 15-24, 2023

 Airfare is not included.
 Guests must arrange their own airfare to and from Edinburgh International Airport.

-TOUR START and END – The tour begins when the tour guide and coach driver meet the guests at Edinburgh International Airport (EDI) at 10 am on May 15th.
+TOUR START and END – The tour begins April 15th, 2023 at 10am when the tour guide and coach driver meet the guests at Edinburgh International Airport (EDI).
 Guests are responsible for getting themselves to EDI at that time in order to meet the tour.
 A map and exact location will be provided.

-The tour ends with a farewell dinner and overnight at a hotel near Edinburgh Airport on May 24th (the 9th day).
-From there, guests can either extend their stays or get a taxi to the airport the following morning (May 24th).
+The tour ends on April 23, 2023, with a farewell dinner and overnight at a hotel near Edinburgh Airport.
+The morning of April 24, 2023, guests can either extend their stays through private arrangements or get a taxi to the airport.
+April 24th is the day to book airfare home.
+There are no scheduled activities on April 24th, but breakfast is included that morning through the hotel.

 Thin Places Mystical Tours staff can help guests arrange to extend their stays after the tour or book pre-nights in Edinburgh before the tour begins if assistance is needed.

-Single room supplement is $550, is due with the registration deposit.
+Single room supplement is $750, and is due with the registration deposit.
 There are a limited number of Single rooms available.

-Booking the Tour –Deposit of $500 (plus $550 single supplement if applicable) per person must be submitted with the online form to hold the spot.
+Booking the Tour –Deposit of $1000 (plus $750 single supplement if applicable) per person must be submitted with the online form to hold the spot (click Book Now button below).
 Deposit is refundable for 30 days.
 The deposit also locks in the price.
 Due to the unpredictability of the British Pound exchange rate, the price of the tour may rise before the tour date.
 But a deposit locks in the price of the tour.

 Travel Insurance – We strongly suggest guests purchase travel insurance on their own.
 Thin Places Mystical Tours does not sell Travel Insurance or represent any travel insurance vendor, though we can make recommendations based on what other guests have used.